hyperledger-archives/ursa-rfcs/text/ps-signatures/README.md

 - It is expected that proof of knowledge of signature API will be refined further through broader discussion.
 - Proving properties about signed messages (range proof) or relationships among signed messages (equality, inequality) has been considered out of scope.
+- Is the LRSW Assumption acceptable?

 # Changelog
 [changelog]: #changelog

 -

+# References
+[1] Anna Lysyanskaya, Ronald L. Rivest, Amit Sahai, and Stefan Wolf.
+Pseudonym systems.
+In Howard M.
+Heys and Carlisle M. Adams, editors, SAC 1999, volume 1758 of LNCS, pages 184–199.
+Springer, August 2000.
+[2] Victor Shoup.
+Lower bounds for discrete logarithms and related problems.
+In Walter Fumy, editor, EUROCRYPT’97, volume 1233 of LNCS, pages 256–266.
+Springer, May 1997.